B.2.f. Residential Life Policies

 Fire Safety Regulations

 - Room entries, exits and hallways must be kept clear and free of potential obstructions.
+Hallways must never be used to store items or for any activity other than its intended purpose.

 - Gaming tables, including but not limited to ping pong, foosball, and pool tables are prohibited in residential spaces unless provided by the college in designated residence hall lounges.

-- The following items are prohibited: halogen lamps, portable heaters, fuel, wood pellets, dangerous chemicals, flammable liquids, and fuel such as lighter fluid, propane, gasoline, kerosene, and isobutane, fireworks, hazardous materials, new or burned candles, incense, oil lamps, oil/wax diffusers that sit on lightbulbs or other items with the capability of an open flame or burning embers.
+- The following items are prohibited: halogen lamps, portable heaters, fuel, wood pellets, dangerous chemicals, flammable liquids, and fuel such as lighter fluid, propane, gasoline, kerosene, and isobutane, fireworks, hazardous materials, new or burned candles, incense, oil lamps, oil/wax diffusers that sit on lightbulbs or other items with the capability of creating an open flame or burning embers.

 - Storage of large modes of personal transportation including but not limited to bicycles, scooters, canoes, and kayaks in the students’ rooms or other locations within the residence hall including halls, stairwells, landings, and lounges, is prohibited.
 Students must utilize the bicycle racks located outside of their residence hall or designated bicycle rooms on campus to store bicycles and scooters.
 Kayaks and canoes may not be stored in residence halls.
+Any items stored on lawns, porches, balconies, patios, or around the perimeter of buildings may be removed by College Officials.

 - Smoking is prohibited in all campus buildings, including the small residential houses.
 This includes porches, balconies, decks, or within 25 feet of any part of the building structure.
 E-cigarette smoking is also prohibited in campus buildings.